 Trade payables mainly arise from the payables to retail suppliers related to the inventory purchases and services payables.
-It also includes payables to the marketplace merchants.
+It also includes payables to the marketplace merchants for amounts received by the Group for products delivered by merchants to customers net of commissions, services charges and delivery costs.
 Trade payables and payables to merchants are recognized initially at fair value and subsequently measured at amortized cost using the effective interest method.